Evergreen State College: Rankings

-Among regional schools offering some masters programs but few doctorates in the western United States, U.S. News & World Report in 2020 ranked Evergreen tied for 37th overall, second for "most innovative", tied for fourth best for undergraduate teaching, tied for 14th best public school, and tied at 21st best school for veterans.
+Among regional universities in the western United States, U.S. News & World Report in its 2026 edition ranked Evergreen 67th overall out of 118 schools and 35th among top public schools.
+In 2025, Washington Monthly ranked Evergreen 32nd among master's universities nationally, including 13th in its "outcomes" category.
+The magazine had ranked Evergreen first in the same category in 2022.

-The Evergreen State College has an admission rate of 96%.
+The Evergreen State College has an acceptance rate of 96%.

 Facilities

+The campus is in unincorporated Thurston County, Washington.

 Daniel J. Evans Library

 The main library on The Evergreen State College campus is the Daniel J. Evans Library, named after the former governor who signed the legislation that founded Evergreen, and was also the school's second president.
 The library is home to some 428,000 volumes and 750,000 print and media items overall.
 The library hosts a number of small viewing rooms and also maintains special collections of rare books, archival material, and government documents.
 The Quantitative and Symbolic Reasoning Center (QuaSR), a tutoring center for the sciences, is located on the first floor of the library.
 The library is located in the Information Technology wing of the Daniel J. Evans Library Building.
 This wing is also the home for Media Services and a large Academic Computing center.